arsenaLJkeeee/slotegrator/README.md

-# QA Auto project for [Evolving Web](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=&cad=rja&uact=8&ved=2ahUKEwierczhmpCAAxWK76QKHfzXD1QQFnoECBMQAQ&url=https%3A%2F%2Fevolvingweb.com%2F&usg=AOvVaw1LB0mSVWIU8-3E3OG_k3Ga&opi=89978449)
+# QA Auto project for [Slotegrator](https://slotegrator.pro/)

-> Evolving Web Evolving Web is a Montreal-based team of Drupal experts.
-We provide consulting, development, and training services to guide their clients to success.
+> Slotegrator, a leading software supplier and aggregator for online casino and sportsbook operators, has been developing innovative business solutions and client-oriented business services in the gambling industry since 2012.

 ## **Contains:**
 ____